GryllsAddons/ShaguTweaks-mods/README.md

 ### actionbar-hide-macro
 Hides the macros on the action bars

+### actionbar-mouseover-bar-bottomleft
+Hide the Bottom Left ActionBar and show on mouseover.

+### actionbar-mouseover-bar-bottomright
+Hide the Bottom Right ActionBar and show on mouseover.

+### actionbar-mouseover-bar-right
+Hide the Right ActionBar and show on mouseover.

+### actionbar-mouseover-bar-right2
+Hide the Right ActionBar 2 and show on mouseover.

 ### actionbar-improved-exp
 Shows detailed exp, rested exp and rep values on mouseover.